-

 - Star anise

-Sometimes the composition of spices may vary depending on the region and personal preferences.
-Some recipes also include nutmeg, saffron and other spices.
+Sometimes the spice mix may vary depending on the region and personal preference.
+Some recipes also include nutmeg, saffron, and other spices.

 Masala tea has a number of beneficial properties for the body: